 Applications are reviewed once all of the required materials have been received.
 It is your responsibility to ensure that missing documents are received prior to the stated admissions deadline.
 The Office of Graduate Admissions is not responsible for materials sent to other offices or personnel.

-The application deadline is Feb.
-1. An interview with the program director is required prior to a decision of admission.
+The application deadline is February 1.
+The Perfusion Advisory Council begins looking at files in November/December and begins interviewing candidates between December and March.
+An interview with the program director is required prior to a decision of admission.
 Decisions will be made individually as an application becomes complete.
-Final decisions will be made by the program director, with input from the medical director and the Perfusion Advisory Council, an organization made up of one certified clinical perfusionist (clinical instructor or department chief) from each of the hospitals that has a clinical affiliation agreement with Quinnipiac.
+Final decisions will be made by the program director, with input from the medical director and the Perfusion Advisory Council, an organization made up of certified clinical perfusion preceptors from hospitals affiliated with Quinnipiac University.